Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

 ---
-title: "Auto exposures in Tableau"
+title: "Configure exposures automatically"
-sidebar_label: "Auto exposures in Tableau"
+sidebar_label: "Configure exposures automatically"
-description: "Import and auto-generate exposures from Tableau dashboards, helping you understand how models are used in downstream tools for a richer downstream lineage"
+description: "Configure and visualize exposures automatically to auto-generate them from Tableau dashboards, helping you understand how models are used in downstream tools for a richer downstream lineage"
 image: /img/docs/cloud-integrations/auto-exposures/explorer-lineage2.jpg
 ---

-# Auto exposures in Tableau <Lifecycle status="enterprise" />
+# Configure exposures automatically <Lifecycle status="enterprise" />

 <IntroText>
+Configure and automatically populate downstream exposures for supported BI tool integrations.
+Visualize and orchestrate them through <a href="https://docs.getdbt.com/docs/collaborate/explore-projects">dbt Explorer</a> and the [dbt Cloud job scheduler](/docs/deploy/job-scheduler) for a richer experience.

+</IntroText>

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-Auto exposures integrates natively with Tableau to auto-generate downstream lineage in <a href="https://docs.getdbt.com/docs/collaborate/explore-projects">dbt Explorer</a> for a richer experience.
-</IntroText>

-Auto exposures help data teams optimize their efficiency and ensure data quality by:
+In dbt Cloud, you can configure downstream exposures in two ways:
+- Manual &mdash; Defined [manually](/docs/build/exposures#declaring-an-exposure) and explicitly in your project’s YAML files.
+- Automatic &mdash; Pulled automatically for supported dbt Cloud integrations. dbt Cloud automatically [creates and visualizes downstream exposures](/docs/cloud-integrations/active-and-auto-exposures), removing the need for manual YAML definitions.
+These downstream exposures are stored in dbt’s metadata system, appear in [dbt Explorer](/docs/collaborate/explore-projects), and behave like manual exposures, however they don’t exist in YAML files.

+By leveraging downstream [exposures](/docs/build/exposures) automatically, data teams can:

-- Helping users understand how their models are used in downstream analytics tools to inform investments and reduce incidents &mdash; ultimately building trust and confidence in data products.
+- Gain a better understanding of how models are used in downstream analytics, improving governance and decision-making.
-- Importing and auto-generating exposures based on your BI tools' dashboards, with user-defined curation.
+- Reduce incidents and optimize workflows by linking upstream models to downstream dependencies.
+- Automate exposure tracking for supported BI tools, ensuring lineage is always up to date.
-- Enabling [active exposures](/docs/cloud-integrations/active-exposures) to refresh the underlying data sources during scheduled dbt jobs, improving timeliness and reducing costs.
-  - Active exposures is essentially a way to ensure that your BI tools are updated regularly by using the [dbt Cloud job scheduler](/docs/deploy/deployments).
-See the [previous section](/docs/cloud-integrations/active-and-auto-exposures) for more info on the differences between auto-exposures and active exposures.
+- [Orchestrate exposures](/docs/cloud-integrations/active-exposures) to refresh the underlying data sources during scheduled dbt jobs, improving timeliness and reducing costs.
+Orchestrating exposures is essentially a way to ensure that your BI tools are updated regularly by using the [dbt Cloud job scheduler](/docs/deploy/deployments).
+See the [previous page](/docs/cloud-integrations/active-and-auto-exposures) for more info.

 :::info Tableau Server
 If you're using Tableau Server, you need to [allowlist dbt Cloud's IP addresses](/docs/cloud/about-cloud/access-regions-ip-addresses) for your dbt Cloud region.